brianbarnett316/azuredatafactory/documentation/Copy from Profisee REST API to JSON.md

 This template retrieves records from Profisee REST API.
 It then copies the records, in JSON format, to a file in an output container.
-The template is designed to work with a folder structure consisting of folders named for each entity within the input container.
+The template is designed to work with a folder structure consisting of folders named for each entity within the output container.
 Create a folder for each entity you wish to integrate with.
 JSON files for an entity will get created to the profisee-output\\&lt;entity&gt; folder.

-When the pipeline created by the template is run, it will create a folder for the entity, if it doesn’t exists, and copy the file to that folder.
+When the pipeline created by the template is run, it will create a folder for the entity, if it doesn’t exist, and copy the file to that folder.
 The file name is composed of the entity name and date/time in UTC with the .json extension.